-The starting point for valuation of assets and liabilities on a Solvency II basis for the Company is the UK GAAP values used in the preparation of its financial statements.
+The starting point for valuation of assets and liabilities on a Solvency II basis for Group is the UK GAAP values used in the preparation of its Financial Statements.
 Specific adjustments are made to the UK GAAP values where the Solvency II requirements differ from UK GAAP.
 The guidance issued by the Prudential Regulation Authority on consistency of UK GAAP with the Solvency II directive has been followed in considering the need for adjustments to UK GAAP values.